 No matter how good your racket is, if you are slipping on your grip, your shots won’t be effective.

-- Avoid leaving your racket in hot temperatures
+- Avoid leaving your racket in hot or cold temperatures

 The heat can damage your racket, by weakening or perishing the fibres in the frame or core of the racket.
 Not only could the materials be affected, but many advanced rackets have an EVA core, which when left for a long period of time in high temperatures will start to weaken and get softer, making the racket less powerful.